zakinder/Sakinder-Ali/README.md

 Sakinder was a highly proficient logic designer, but 2018 brought challenges he had never encountered before.
 His manager at Raytheon Missiles & Defense in Tucson, Arizona, assigned him simple logic design tasks, yet he struggled to complete them.
 Around the same time, the introduction of the UVM (Universal Verification Methodology) presented additional hurdles.
 UVM, a methodology grounded in object-oriented programming principles, was a departure from Sakinder’s expertise in VHDL, a logic-based language.
 The unseen self-talk amplified his difficulties, making it nearly impossible for him to focus and learn the new methodology.

-As his performance at work declined, Sakinder’s confidence waned.
-By the end of his time at Raytheon, it was unclear whether he had been placed on a Performance Improvement Plan (PIP).
-The constant mental distractions forced him to reassess his career path.
-Eventually, he decided to leave Raytheon and seek new opportunities.
+Feeling trapped in a cycle of self-talk and professional challenges, Sakinder eventually decided to leave Raytheon and seek new opportunities.

 Transition to L3Harris

 In the summer of 2019, Sakinder relocated from Tucson to Maryland to start a new role as a Specialist Electrical Engineer at L3Harris.
 For the first 30 days, while staying in a hotel, the self-talk subsided, allowing him a brief respite.
 However, once he moved into an apartment at 425 North Frederick Avenue in Gaithersburg, the self-talk resumed.

 At L3Harris, the challenges persisted.
 He struggled to read and understand technical engineering documents.
 Tasks involving UVM methodology, which he had already struggled with at Raytheon, continued to overwhelm him.
 The object-oriented nature of UVM, combined with the ongoing self-talk distractions, made it nearly impossible for him to excel.
-By the end of the year, he was placed on a PIP that outlined fundamental UVM concepts he needed to master.
 Despite his efforts, the unseen self-talk hindered his progress.

 Feeling trapped in a cycle of self-talk and professional challenges, Sakinder eventually decided to leave L3Harris in February 2020.